 (d) The employee contribution to the deferred compensation plan and the employer match are subject to annual contribution limits as outlined by the Internal Revenue Service (IRS).
+At the end of each calendar year, the CBJ may audit matching employer payments to ensure that the employee achieves the appropriate matching contribution for the calendar year.

 (e) CBJ employees who are in the State of Alaska PERS Defined Benefit Retirement plans (Tiers 1, 2, and 3) are eligible to participate in the CBJ deferred compensation plan without the employer matching contributions outlined in this section.
 (Res.
-3028, 2023)
+3067, 3028, 2023)